 The third most desirable skill is project planning, which has 278 mentions (37 percent of job adverts).

 Project planning is a hard skill that requires you to architect a course that meets objectives within any known constraints.
-From large-scale planning such as creating meeting plans, statements of work, estimates, timelines, resource plans, and briefs, to planning out daily tasks.
+From large-scale planning such as creating meeting plans, statements of work, estimates, timelines, resource management plans (often using resource management software), and briefs, to planning out daily tasks.

 For success, a project manager needs to effectively plan and be ten steps ahead to not only guarantee success, but to ensure there is time to tackle any unforeseen challenges that may arise.

 Completing the top five most desirable skills found in US job adverts for project managers are organization and leadership.

 Organization is a soft skill mentioned 275 times and therefore appearing in 37 percent of job ads—it’s considered by some as the defining characteristic of a great project manager.
 Being organized allows project managers to stay on top of everything, including their space, work, and team.

 Leadership has 258 mentions (34 percent of job adverts).
 This soft and essential skill means candidates should be able to manage people; communicate a vision; and motivate, coach, and inspire the team to keep them in line and get the job done.